MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/carouselview/interaction.md

 - `Position`, of type `int`, the index of the current item in the underlying collection.
 This property has a default binding mode of `TwoWay`, and has a 0 value when there isn't any data to display.
 - `PositionChangedCommand`, of type `ICommand`, which is executed when the position changes.
 - `PositionChangedCommandParameter`, of type `object`, which is the parameter that's passed to the `PositionChangedCommand`.
+- `VisibleViews`, of type `ObservableCollection<View>`, which is a read-only property that contains the objects for the items that are currently visible.

 All of these properties are backed by [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) objects, which means that the properties can be targets of data bindings.